-- 1. Fasten tap-winding connecting leads with cable shoes and M12 screws as specified in the connection diagram provided (cable shoes and fastening materials are not included in the delivery scope).
+- Fasten tap-winding connecting leads with cable shoes and M12 screws as specified in the connection diagram provided (cable shoes and fastening materials are not included in the delivery scope).
 The through-holes of the connection contacts are horizontal as standard. - 2.
-Make sure that the tap-winding connecting leads are not exerting any mechanical loads on the selector. - 3.
-Take suitable measures to ensure that every screw connection cannot come loose or settle (e.g. by using clamping washers).
-Attach the screening caps as shown in the illustration.

-4. Close the screening caps and make sure they are seated correctly.
+Take suitable measures to ensure that every screw connection cannot come loose or settle (such as by using clamping washers).
+Attach the screening caps as shown in the illustration. - 3.
+Close the screening caps and make sure they are seated correctly.
 The screw head and nut must be fully covered.

-Figure 30: Selector connection contacts
+Figure 76: Selector connection contacts